Seven Senses of the Reunion

 Seven Senses of the Reunion (七星のスバル, Shichisei no Subaru) is a Japanese light novel series written by Noritake Tao and illustrated by Booota.
 The series was published by Shogakukan under their Gagaga Bunko imprint between August 18, 2015 and September 19, 2018 with eight compiled volumes.
 An anime television series adaptation by Lerche aired from July to September 2018.

 Plot

 In 2034, in the globally popular MMORPG Union, there was once a top group of legends named Subaru, made of six elementary school friends.
 However, once one of their members died of a heart attack presumably brought on from dying in the game, Union shut down the game.
-Six years later, a new game called Re'Union is launched, with similar mechanics, and when Haruto, one of Subaru's original members, meets Asahi, his partner who died six years before, the members of Subaru gather once again to uncover the mystery behind it.
+In 2040, a new game called Re'Union is launched, with similar mechanics, and when Haruto, one of Subaru's original members, meets Asahi, his partner who died six years before, the members of Subaru gather once again to uncover the mystery behind it.